nicolas-gautron/nicolas-gautron.github.io/README.md

 ##### Missions

-* Management of the offers and the recurring subscriptions.
+* Management of offers and recurring subscriptions.

-* Rework of the B2C payment journeys.
+* Rework of B2C payment journeys.

 * Deployment of new global and local payment methods in an international context.